Symbian9/qmapshack-doc-wiki/README.txt

         "Manual" links  previously provided  but also "Prev"  and "Next" links for  easier reading)  to both,  the top  and the bottom of each "*.md" file.

+      * Add a clickable table of contents  immediately following the top navigation bar.